Tag Archive 'Christmas'

 Shedding Light on Holiday Lights - The Garage Plan Shop

 LED Christmas LightsAre you planning to decorate your home, yard and garage with those old strings of incandescent lights this holiday season?
 According to the St. Louis County Health Department, it is time to make the switch to LED lights.
 Most strings of incandescent lights are wrapped with a hard plastic PVC coating, which protects the wire inside.
 This coating is a problem for our landfills taking up to 500 years to breakdown.
 In addition, PVC is heat resistant and sometimes contains metals such as lead, cadmium and tin that are harmful once they make it into the ground.
+Encor by Epcor is a competitive rate retailer, but their rates are higher than rates at Regional Energy.

 So what are the benefits of using LED lights for your holiday decorating and light displays?
 Consider the following facts about LED lighting as reported by the St. Louis County Health Department: